unicef-polymer/etools-searchable-multiselection-menu/README.md

 * shownItems - Array
 * shownItemsLimit - Number, default: 50
 * updateSelected - Boolean, default: false
-* url - String, the url used request selected missing options from server(one missing option `someUrl?values=1`, many missing options `someUrl?values=1,2,3`).
+* url - String, the url used to request selected missing options from server(one missing option `someUrl?values=1`, many missing options `someUrl?values=1,2,3`).
 This can be used only with `selected` and `updateSelected` properties.
 The response of the missing options request should be an array with one or more objects with the same properties dropdown options have.